-Migrant Parents Face Major Obstacles Before They Can Regain Custody Of Children
+Migrant Parents Face Major Obstacles Before They Can Regain Custody Of Their Children

 Their reunion Tuesday in Harlem was emotional.
 But it was also temporary.
 Gonzalez and other migrant parents still face major obstacles before they can regain custody of their children.

-Gonzalez and her children — ages 11, 9 and 6 — crossed the U.S. border illegally and were apprehended by the border patrol.
+Gonzalez and her children — ages 11, 9 and 6 — crossed the U.S. border illegally and were apprehended by the Border Patrol.
 Then she was held by immigration authorities at Eloy Detention Center in Arizona, while her kids were sent to New York.

 Gonzalez hadn't seen them since May 19.